christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Age/Graphs contains the .jpg files of the graphs

 Genes_Pvalues contains gene frequencies flat files and the files containg pvalues (\*_FINAL_PVALUES) and the combined files of FINAL_PVALUES (\*_pValues_Combined)
 Genes_Pvalues/Summary contains flat files with all the genes that have pValues less than 0.05 and a combined summary table showing the number of significant genes for each pipeline

+Graphs/var_class_Graph contains the jpgs showing the proportion of each variant classification for each the three groups and which ones are significant pValues/var_class_pval contains the flat files containing the pValue for each variant classification that were calculated by Analysis1_6.R